By Bharat Chandra Dasa

 June 29, 1976, New Vrindavan, Room conversation

 Two students Bhakta Sujal and Bhakta Laxmipati from Mayapur have started a project called – “Ahimsa Mrdanga” for the pleasure of Srila Prabhupada.
 Their business is a very successful one today.
-Little did we realise, at that time, that their attendance at the Varnasrama College course at Sahyadri Krishna Balaram Ksetra could become so potent.
+Little did we realise, at that time, that their attendance at the Varnasrama College course at Sahyadri Krishna Balaram Ksetra could become so potential.

 In discussion with Bhakta Sujal, I understood that in fact it is not very difficult to establish Ahimsa Mrdanga units wherever we have goshala.
 We can even manufacture mrdangas in every state, maybe every district by tying up with farmers or goshalas.
 One person can be emlployed to flay the skin of a naturally dead cow and tan them.
 Few persons can be employed to make mrdangas.
 This simple model can change the scene and pave way for cow protection.